-Safety Analyses DOE O 430.1, LIFE CYCLE ASSET MANAGEMENT, requires a preliminary safety assessment as part of the project management system prior to execution of design plans.
-DOE requires that hazard analyses be performed to support SARs under DOE 5480.23, NUCLEAR SAFETY ANALYSIS REPORTS, and DOE-STD-1027-92.
+Safety Analyses DOE O 430.1B, REAL PROPERTY ASSET MANAGEMENT, requires a preliminary safety assessment as part of the project management system prior to execution of design plans.
+DOE requires that hazard analyses be performed to support SARs under 10 CFR 830 Subpart B NUCLEAR SAFETY MANAGEMENT, SAFETY BASIS REQUIREMENTS and DOE-STD-1027-92 (CH-1).
 PrHAs will not replace SARs, nor will SARs replace PrHAs; they are conducted to satisfy two independent sets of requirements.
 Therefore, conduct of a PrHA does not necessarily mean that a SAR must be performed or vice versa.
 However, because a PrHA is a systematic method to identify accident scenarios, it may be used as an integral part of the overall hazards analysis required in the development of a SAR, when a SAR is necessary.
-When the PrHA is used to support the SAR, require that all PSM documents used to develop the PrHA should be referenced in the appropriate SAR chapter.
+When the PrHA is used to support the SAR, all PSM documents used to develop the PrHA should be referenced in the appropriate SAR chapter.
 References and summaries should include not only the results of the PrHA, but also all documents concerning the resolution of the PrHA team's findings.

-OSHA requires that PrHAs address facility siting issues (e.g., the physical spacing between processes, or between a process and administrative facilities).
-Consideration of natural phenomenon hazards is also an appropriate siting issue, especially for new proposed facilities.
-DOE O 420.1, FACILITY SAFETY, identifies safety analysis requirements for various types of facilities and requires consideration of natural phenomena hazards relative to facility siting.
+OSHA requires that PrHAs address facility sitting issues (e.g., the physical spacing between processes, or between a process and administrative facilities).
+Consideration of natural phenomenon hazards is also an appropriate sitting issue, especially for new proposed facilities.

+DOE O 420.1A, FACILITY SAFETY, identifies safety analysis requirements for various types of facilities and requires consideration of natural phenomena hazards relative to facility sitting.

-DOE O 440.1, WORKER PROTECTION MANAGEMENT FOR DOE FEDERAL AND CONTRACTOR EMPLOYEES, describes general hazard identification and analysis requirements for occupational safety and health.
+DOE O 440.1A, WORKER PROTECTION MANAGEMENT FOR DOE FEDERAL AND CONTRACTOR EMPLOYEES, describes general hazard identification and analysis requirements for occupational safety and health.

-Emergency Planning DOE O 151.1, EMERGENCY MANAGEMENT SYSTEM, requires hazard identification as the basis for emergency planning.
-PrHAs have direct application for identifying chemical process hazards in support of emergency planning as required by DOE O 151.1.
+Emergency Planning DOE O 151.1B, COMPREHENSIVE EMERGENCY MANAGEMENT SYSTEM, requires hazard identification as the basis for emergency planning.
+PrHAs have direct application for identifying chemical process hazards in support of emergency planning as required by DOE O 151.1B.
 They should be used to support the emergency planning element in the PSM Rule in conjunction with consequence modeling.
 PrHAs, SARs, and emergency planning hazard analyses should be combined to satisfy all program requirements whenever possible.

 MOC If the PrHA identifies an issue that leads to a change in procedures, drawings, or design, the change must be submitted through the facility's MOC systems.
-If the PrHA identifies an issue that falls outside the safety envelope for a facility, that issue should be treated as a potential unreviewed safety question as described in DOE 5480.21, UNREVIEWED SAFETY QUESTIONS.
+If the PrHA identifies an issue that falls outside the safety envelope for a facility, that issue should be treated as a potential unreviewed safety question as described in 10 CFR 830 Subpart B NUCLEAR SAFETY MANAGEMENT, SAFETY BASIS REQUIREMENTS and DOE G 424.1-1, IMPLEMENTATION GUIDE FOR USE IN ADDRESSING UNREVIEWED SAFETY QUESTION REQUIREMENTS.